guardtime/logksi/README.md

 Curl      7.37.0>    MIT           https://github.com/curl/curl.git
 ```

 Note 1: OpenSSL is libksi dependency.
-On Windows platform it's optional.
 This product includes software developed by the OpenSSL Project for use
 in the OpenSSL Toolkit (http://www.openssl.org/).
 This product includes
 cryptographic software written by Eric Young (eay@cryptsoft.com).
 This
 product includes software written by Tim Hudson (tjh@cryptsoft.com).

 Note 2: Curl is libksi dependency.
-On Windows platform it's optional.

 ## COMPATIBILITY